 '''

-@program_id("5kQ3iJ43gHNDjqmSAtE1vDu18CiSAfNbRe4v5uoobh3U")

 contract hatchling {

 string name;

 constructor(string id) payable {

 require(id != "", "name must be provided");

+'''

+'''

 name = id;

 }

-}

 contract adult {

-function test(address addr) external {
+function test(address id) external {

-hatchling h = new hatchling{address: addr}("luna");
+hatchling.new{program_id: id}("luna");

 }

 }

 '''

-When the contract's data account is passed through the address call argument, the compiler will automatically create the AccountMeta array the constructor call needs.
-Due to the impossibility to track account ordering in private, internal and public functions, such a call argument is only allowed in external functions.
+When there are no call arguments to a constructor call, the compiler will automatically create the AccountMeta array the constructor call needs.
+Due to the impossibility to track account ordering in private, internal and public functions, such a call argument is only allowed in functions with external visibility.
+This automatic account management only works, however, if there is a single instantiation of a particular contract type.